gideonadeti/gideonadeti/README.md

 Welcome to my GitHub profile.

-I'm a Full-Stack Developer experienced in building, deploying, and maintaining web applications using technologies like NestJS, Next.js, PostgreSQL, MongoDB, Docker, and AWS.
+I'm a Full-Stack Engineer experienced in designing, building, deploying, and maintaining web applications using technologies like NestJS, Next.js, PostgreSQL, MongoDB, Docker, and AWS.
 I specialize in backend, am proficient in frontend, and have a solid foundation in DevOps.

 I began my journey through [freeCodeCamp](https://www.freecodecamp.org) and [The Odin Project](https://www.theodinproject.com).
 I continue growing by building personal projects, collaborating with others, and leveraging resources like [Developer Roadmaps](https://roadmap.sh).